-Whilst the COVID-19 coronavirus outbreak is ongoing, it is extremely heartwarming to see many people willing to volunteer their support, and organisations and businesses playing their part to help people - particularly the vulnerable.
+Whilst the COVID-19 coronavirus outbreak is ongoing, we must all play our part to help stop the spread and support each other.
+It is also extremely heartwarming to see many people willing to volunteer to help people - particularly the vulnerable.

 Before offering your support, please ask yourself "Am I well enough to help?" and "Will I put others at risk if I do?".
 It is imperative we remain safe and healthy, and follow the stay at home guidance.